pebakery/pebakery-docs/Commands/Deprecated.md

 ### StrFormat,ShortPath / LongPath

-Success of conversion to short path depends on registry value `HKLM\System\CurrentControlSet\Control\FileSystem\NtfsDisable8dot3NameCreation`.

-Thus this commands cannot be guaranteed to work properly in every system.
+Success of conversion to short path depends on registry value `HKLM\System\CurrentControlSet\Control\FileSystem\NtfsDisable8dot3NameCreation`, thus this command cannot be guaranteed to work properly in every system.

 ### System,HasUAC